compulim/message-port-rpc/README.md

 ## How to use

+Make sure the `MessagePort` used for RPC is dedicated and not started.
+No other listeners or posters should be using the same `MessagePort`.

+It is highly recommended to create a new [`MessageChannel`](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel) and convert the new pair into RPC stubs.

 ### On main thread

 Creates a new pair of `MessagePort`, pass one of the port to the worker thread, then create a RPC stub on another port.